Derek52/configure-linux-scripts/README.md

 This script calls a couple other scripts.
 One is `configure-linux.sh`, which has sudo rights, and installs a ton of software.
 `linux-setup.sh` also calls `customize-home.sh` which does some non sudo stuff, like change wallpaper and adds a few directories to the home folder.

+`configure-linux.sh` calls a couple of scripts.
+The big one is `install-apt-packages.sh`.
+This script has mulitple `sudo apt install` lines to install different pieces of software.
+I commented explaing what each set of software is.
+Comment any lines you don't want and add whatever packages you need.